The Cainhoy Peninsula

 About the Project

-Without a full-scale environmental study in the form of an EIS, the presence of these species on Cainhoy Plantation, as well as the impacts that will result from the proposed development, will remain largely ignored and unmitigated.
+Without a full-scale environmental study in the form of an EIS, the presence of these species on Cainhoy, as well as the impacts that will result from the proposed development, will remain largely ignored and unmitigated.

 In 2014, the property owners received approval from the City of Charleston for a rezoning, in the form of a Planned Unit Development, of the entire 9,000 acres consistent with the proposed Master Plan enabling up to 18,000 residential units to be built on the property.
 In 2016, the Berkeley County School District completed construction of a high school and elementary/middle school on the southern portion of Cainhoy.
 The developer also completed its first phase of development near Clements Ferry Road in 2019, which was allowed to take place on a portion of the property that would not be impacted by any wetlands.

 In light of the pace at which permitting is moving forward, it is clear that the National Environmental Policy Act and the Endangered Species Act require a full-scale environmental review of the entire 9,000-acre project before irreparable harm is done to the valuable historic, environmental, and cultural resources on Cainhoy.